timruiterkamp/frontend-data/README.md

 ![visualizing the data](https://github.com/timruiterkamp/frontend-data/blob/master/gh-images/intro-screen.jpg)

-The second screen I designed was the in depth situation of the country, where you zoom in on the country
+The second screen I designed was the in debth situation of the country, where you zoom in on the country
 ![showing data per country](https://github.com/timruiterkamp/frontend-data/blob/master/gh-images/active-country1.jpg)

 The third screen I designed was the overview of the debt per person by displaying what amount of items a person should buy/sell to pay off the debt.